shift-org/shift-docs/docs/CalVue.md

 [ ] filtering: show all, show future
 [ ] an empty page should provide information about favoriting

-[ ] a disclaimer about opening each one to see the latest information. * could maybe replace the current disclaimer? ) [ ] TODO: some sort of animation / popup when when favorite status changes
+[ ] a disclaimer about opening each favorite to see the latest information. ( could maybe replace the current disclaimer? ) [ ] TODO: some sort of animation / popup when when favorite status changes
     -- maybe like some little ghost text that say "saved!" "removed!" and fades out -- hovers about the shortcut; but doesn't harm the layout -- position relative or something.